ripenedcat/LucasLifesBlog/content/post/azure/ama-win-data-store-persistence/index.en.md

   ```
   Log locations for ExtensionHealth.*.log:
   - Azure VM:
-    C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.Monitor.AzureMonitorWindowsAgent\{version}\ExtensionHealth.*.log
+    `C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.Monitor.AzureMonitorWindowsAgent\{version}\ExtensionHealth.*.log`
   - Azure Arc:
-    C:\ProgramData\GuestConfig\extension_logs\Microsoft.Azure.Monitor.AzureMonitorWindowsAgent\ExtensionHealth.*.log
+    `C:\ProgramData\GuestConfig\extension_logs\Microsoft.Azure.Monitor.AzureMonitorWindowsAgent\ExtensionHealth.*.log`

 # Root Cause
 The extension’s persistence check ensures that the agent’s local data store hasn’t been tampered with via symbolic links, junctions, deletions or other redirections.
-If the `.persistencekey` file and the corresponding registry entry go out of sync—or if an attacker attempts to redirect SYSTEM calls—AMA refuses to start as a security precaution.
+If the `.persistencekey` file and the corresponding registry entry go out of sync - or if an attacker attempts to redirect SYSTEM calls - AMA refuses to start as a security precaution.

 # Step-by-Step Resolution
 1. Validate the integrity of your data store directory (no unexpected symbolic links, junctions or file deletions).